carvel-dev/carvel/site/content/blog/incorporating-external-resources-in-kapp.md

 ---
 title: "Incorporating external resources in kapp"
 slug: incorporating-external-resources-in-kapp
-date: 2021-12-24
+date: 2022-01-31
 author: Praveen Rewar
-excerpt: "How to use kapp's exists annotation to wait for resources created by external agencies"
+excerpt: "How to use kapp's exists annotation to wait for resources created outside of direct configuration"
 image: /img/logo.svg
 tags: ['Praveen', 'kapp', 'exists']
 ---

-kapp CLI encourages Kubernetes users to manage resources in bulk by working with "Kubernetes applications" (sets of resources with the same label).
+[kapp CLI](https://carvel.dev/kapp) encourages Kubernetes users to manage resources in bulk by working with "Kubernetes applications" (sets of resources with the same label).
 But there are often times when we want to incorporate resources that are not actually part of the same application (created by external agents).

 In this blog, we are going to learn how to use the `kapp.k14s.io/exists` annotation to wait for resources that are not owned by kapp.